hermantran/taxgraphs/README.md

 Data
 ---
-The tax data is in the `data/` folder and is broken down into individual JSON files for federal and each state's tax rates.
-The `json-bake` task concatenates all the JSON files together, and a custom Grunt task then preproceses the tax data and minfies the final JSON.
+The tax data is in the [data/](/data) folder and is broken down into individual JSON files for federal and each state's tax rates.
+The `json-bake` task concatenates all the JSON files together, and a custom Grunt task then preproceses the tax data and minifies the final JSON.

 The `rate` property for each tax can be one of the following types:
 - Number: A flat tax rate.